solvialab/infragate-landing/docs/guide.md

 **CIDR Pool**

 Add /24 CIDR ranges that Infragate can allocate to clusters.
 Type a CIDR (e.g. `10.120.1.0/24`) into the input field and click **Add CIDR**.
-Add as many as you need â€” each cluster consumes one.
+Add as many as you need — each cluster consumes one.

 **OCI Settings**